 Then there was Berlin’s generosity, often directed toward young people.
 When I was a law student at Oxford, inevitably bored by contracts and conveyances, I sought him out.
 He was one of Europe’s most eminent scholars, yet made time for me and my friends and cheerfully talked to us about the questions we raised.
 As Leon Wieseltier once wrote, he made readers appreciate “the charisma of the intellect.”

 Yet on the one-hundredth anniversary of Berlin’s birth (he died in 1997), it seems to me that his greatest legacy lies in his contributions to the field he claimed to have abandoned, philosophy.
 In fact, of course, his renunciation was a false claim.
 As Bernard Williams, himself a great British philosopher, is recorded as saying in a new one-hundredth-anniversary tribute, The Book of Isaiah: “I do not think he ever did leave philosophy.
 He merely left what he took philosophy to be.”
 When Berlin was coming of age, philosophy was, for the most part, considered respectable only if it dealt analytically with abstract questions, and he was too absorbed by politics and humanity’s tribulations to spend his life in a corner of academia.
-So he abandoned …
+So he abandoned philosophy as it was then practiced …

 Please choose from one of the options below to access this article: